 Phase Two – Repair

 The body goes to work here to put down new tissue.
 The hormones or chemicals brought to the site during inflammation include fibroblasts.
 These cells lay down new connective tissue to regenerate the injury, filling up the holes or tears in the injured tissues.
 It is this filler that causes scarring.
-Since this repair phase can last from 6-8 weeks, you won’t know really how it feels until this process is done.
-I suggest castor oil packs for 3 consecutive days a week for the 6-8 weeks.
-It is also important to be moving during this time and since there is no joint involvement, the only way to move would be to do some gentle massage in the area of the scars.
+Since this repair phase can last from 6-8 weeks, you won’t know how it feels until this process is done.
+I suggest castor oil packs for three consecutive days a week for the 6-8 weeks.
+It is also important to be moving during this time, and since there is no joint involvement, the only way to proceed would be to do some gentle massage in the area of the scars.

 Phase Three – Remodeling